PCICF: A Pedestrian Crossing Identification and Classification Framework: PCICF: A Pedestrian Crossing Identification and Classification Framework

 \subsection{Crossing Information Extraction}

-PCICF consists of three individual parts: (a) preliminary pedestrian detection, (b) intermediate detection result processing, and the (c) crossing event identification and classification.
+PCICF consists of three individual parts: (a) preliminary pedestrian detection, (b) intermediate detection result processing, and (c) crossing event identification and classification.
 We use YOLO for preliminary pedestrian detection~\cite{yolov5} and then apply tracking and filtering to obtain relevant detections as potential candidates for pedestrian crossing sequences.
-Next, we transform these sequences into their corresponding single-dimensional representations by leveraging a SFC~\cite{bader2012space} to obtain their characteristic fingerprints.
+Next, we transform these sequences into their corresponding single-dimensional representations by leveraging an SFC~\cite{bader2012space} to obtain their characteristic fingerprints.
 An SFC is a curve exhibiting a repetitive pattern, which passes through every point in a multi-dimensional data space to transform it into its corresponding single-dimensional representation while, depending on the choice of the recursive pattern, preserving the original data-space's properties, such as locality between two points.
 When observing such single-dimensional representations over time, we obtain characteristic stripe patterns as shown in Fig.~\ref{fig_3:autosfc} that we can match to corresponding entries within our look-up dictionary MoreSMIRK to query for matching pedestrian crossings.

-For the first part, preliminary pedestrian detection, we utilize the detections from YOLO in the form of bounding boxes to filter pedestrian behavior of interest.
-YOLO is one of the most popular choices for generic object detection applications because it has been optimized to balance speed and accuracy.
-However, one current shortcoming of YOLO is its relatively weak performance in separating groups of objects or densely-packed objects.
+For the first part, preliminary pedestrian detection, we use YOLO detections in the form of bounding-boxes to filter pedestrian behavior of interest.
+YOLO is one of the most popular choices for general-purpose object detection applications because it has been optimized to balance speed and accuracy.
+However, one current shortcoming of YOLO is its relatively weak performance at separating groups of objects or densely-packed objects.